 Setting up your service is super easy!
 Just click here to go to our service page and let us know if you want us there every week or every other week.
 It’s that simple.
 Or give us a call at 619-440-3762

 - mowing and edging

 Sunset Climate Zone for Chula Vista Landscaping

-Chula Vista is Spanish for “beautiful view”.
+Chula Vista is Spanish for “beautiful view.”
 Chula Vista is so named because of its scenic location between the San Diego Bay and coastal mountain foothills.
 It is the second largest city in the San Diego County area, located just 7.5 miles from downtown San Diego and 7.5 miles from the Mexican border in the South Bay region of the metropolitan area.
 The city is at the center of one of the richest economic and culturally diverse zones in the United States.
-Located in the city is one of America’s few year-round United States Olympic Training centers and popular tourist destinations include the SleepTrain Amphitheatre, the Chula Vista marina, and the Living Coast Discovery Center, formerly known as the Chula Vista Nature Center.
+One of America’s few year-round United States Olympic Training centers is located in the city, and popular tourist destinations include the SleepTrain Amphitheatre, the Chula Vista marina, and the Living Coast Discovery Center, formerly known as the Chula Vista Nature Center.

-Chula Vista is classified Climate Zone 24.
-Stretched along Southern California’s beaches, this climate zone is almost completely influenced by the ocean.
+Chula Vista is classified as Climate Zone 24.
+Stretched along Southern California’s beaches, this climate zone is almost entirely influenced by the ocean.
 Where the beach runs along high cliffs or palisades, Zone 24 extends only to that barrier.
 But where hills are low or nonexistent, it runs inland several miles.
-This zone has a mild marine climate because south of Point Conception, the Pacific is comparatively warm.
+This zone has a mild marine climate because the Pacific is comparatively warm south of Point Conception.
 The winters are mild, the summers cool, and the air seldom really dry.
-On many days in spring and early summer, the sun doesn’t break through the high overcast until afternoon.
+On many days in spring and early summer, the sun doesn’t break through the high overcast until the afternoon.